 Similarly to the DevOps SubReddit, the Quora DevOps section is useful as a result of the conversation that stems from it.
 For anyone unfamiliar with Quora, users can post questions, post blog posts, answer other users' questions, or leave comments on blog posts.
 The main highlight of this resource is the ability to directly ask questions to specific users or to the entire community.

-This group is probably the most popular social media DevOps page.
+group is probably the most popular social media DevOps page.
 There are many highly active members who frequently respond to discussions, post the latest DevOps articles and blog posts, and who are welcoming towards new members of the group.
 Like the Reddit and Quora pages, it is an excellent discussion forum, and like Reddit, it is a great place to see newer, relevant articles.

 A series of podcasts by John Willis and Damon Edwards called "DevOps Cafe".
 It is more informational than community-based, but the podcasts cover a wide variety of DevOps topics.
 The podcasts frequently have guests, and John and Damon often provide podcast coverage of notable conferences, like PuppetConf.